Drum ‘n’ Didg / Mark Walker’s Talking Drums

 Mark Walker’s Talking Drums is a totally innovative production for corporate events from conferences to seminars, sales talks to departmental meetings, in fact any situation that requires motivation, inspiration, fun, stress relief and team building.
 Perfect as a training day add on, part of an events circuit, or an after conference entertainment, Talking Drums is unique and creative, giving its participants an opportunity to make a fantastic sound in harmony, banging out rhythms on a whole host of drums and percussion instruments, and having a ball as they do it!

 In recent years Mark Walker, BEd Hons, has become established as one of the UK’s most prominent drum show artists performing on GMTV, BBC1, at London Docklands Arena, the National Music Show and the Horniman Museum, not to mention annually at Europe’s biggest drum festival, RhythmSticks on the Southbank.
-Mark is percussionist for Rolf Harris, appearing regularly with him on TV and at venues in the UK, South Africa and Ireland, including Glastonbury, Womad, Guildford and Sidmouth Festivals.
+Mark has appeared regularly on TV and at venues in the UK, South Africa and Ireland, including Glastonbury, Womad, Guildford and Sidmouth Festivals.
 For the BBC’s Music Live 2000 event Mark co-ordinated drum groups around Britain, and appeared with the Omagh drummers from the town’s centre for the live TV broadcast.
 Mark has drummed for Disney’s West End production of the Lion King, and regularly comperes events for Virgin Atlantic, Future Publishing, NEC, Harlequins RFC and the London Broncos.

 Talking Drums is completely flexible; the show can be run in a variety of ways to suit the requirements of the occasion.
 The duration can be anything from a half-hour workshop as part of an events circuit to a longer show involving a large audience.
 Whatever the style, music relies on teamwork – a group of people creating a piece that arouses emotions, stimulates excitement, and motivates action.
 Through simple interconnecting rhythms, dances and chants Talking Drums builds an incredible atmosphere and sound with all participants contributing.
 Even people who believe they have no musical talent whatsoever find themselves caught up in the magic of the rhythms and playing to the beat.